An Honest Cox Internet Review, According to Customers

 In terms of speed and reliability, a fiber internet provider capable of “fiber-to-the-home” connectivity will always be a better choice than Cox’s cable offerings.
 Fiber isn’t vulnerable to electromagnetic interference in the same way cable is, and fiber infrastructure tends to be newer, making it less likely to break down.
 On fiber internet, you can also get symmetrical upload and download speeds, giving you added bandwidth to handle video calls, livestreams, and other upload-heavy tasks.

-Still, Cox holds its own against other cable internet competitors, and it has the edge on budget-friendly 5G home internet too.
+Still, Cox holds its own against other cable internet competitors and has the edge on budget-friendly 5G home internet too.
 5G providers Verizon and T-Mobile have been coming at cable customers hard with competitive pricing and lots of deals, but since 5G literally runs on cellular networks, 5G internet services are prone to all the interruptions you expect from your mobile devices.
+Fixed-wireless providers like Verizon 5G and T-Mobile 5G cannot match Cox internet speeds.

 Dollar value